Cinema City (film festival): Programme

-PRO selection of the Cinema City festival is intended for film authors and professionals from the country and the region.
-Its objective is to support education and networking and cooperation between the people who are the present and the future of domestic and regional cinema.
-This selection combines two parallel directions of film production in Serbia – domestic film production and foreign production service.
-The PRO selection is composed of Cinema City Campus– an educational programme for young film authors and professionals from Serbia and the region, and Cinema City Industry – a platform for networking between professionals and for raising issues of special significance for domestic cinema.
+PRO selection for the Cinema City festival is intended for film authors and professionals from the country and region.
+Its objective is to support education, networking and cooperation between the people who are the present and the future of domestic and regional cinema.
+This selection combines two parallel directions of film production in Serbia: domestic film production and foreign production service.
+The PRO selection is composed of Cinema City Campus– an educational program for young film authors and professionals from Serbia and the region, and Cinema City Industry – a platform for networking between professionals and for raising issues of special significance for domestic cinema.